Paddy Kirk: Daughter's death

-Pregnancy and relationship with Chas Dingle
+Pregnancy and relationship with Chas

 In March 2019, it was announced that Chas would discover she is pregnant again.
 The couple decide not to know the sex of the baby, and leave the scan photo at Grace's grave.
 It is discovered by Paddy's father Bear, who reveals to Chas' mother Faith Dingle (Sally Dexter) that they are having a boy.
 However, Chas gives birth to a girl, Eve, and the mistake is explained when Bear reveals that he cannot read.
 When Paddy takes Marlon to the hospital, he accidentally leaves Eve in the backseat, unattended and with the car door open.
 Brunt explains that his character's reaction to the situation is that "all Paddy can think of is getting Marlon to the hospital", since he is worried about Marlon's health.
 He later realises he has left his daughter, and has a "blind panic".
 Eve is not in the car when he gets back to it, and Brunt called upon his own experiences as a parent, stating it "must be one of the worst things ever".
 Although Eve is found safe, social services get involved and Chas begins to "thinks of Paddy" differently, especially since they lost Grace.
 Brunt adds that Paddy is "pretty heavy on himself", and confirmed that his guilt would be explored further.

 Bear informs Paddy of Chas' "potential unfaithfulness", to which Brunt claims Paddy is "in complete denial".
 He explained his character's mindset of not believing Bear by stating that Paddy thinks: "No, I'm not going to follow them up there, we're adults and she should never do that".
 However, when he overhears Chas telling Al Chapman (Michael Wildman) that they should "spend some time together somewhere like a pub or a hotel", he is "utterly devastated".
 Paddy and Chas then navigate through their problems with a break from each other, but in December 2020, Paddy makes the last-minute decision to surprise Chas with a wedding on Christmas Day.
 Brunt suggests that Paddy has "bitten off more than he can chew", leading him to ask for help from the villagers.
 He opined that the wedding episode is "very sweet and romantic", but admitted that his character is "an idiot", and that "he's not really thought it through".
 Asked why his character would plan a last-minute Christmas wedding, Brunt joked that Paddy is "insane".
 He goes on to explain that "the best present" Paddy feels he can give to Chas after "two really bad years for them", referring to the loss of Grace and their relationship problems, is a wedding.
 He stated: "He just loves her and wants to give her the best present he possibly can after the worst time they've both been through."
 Brunt also expressed his excitement at being "at the centre" of the festive episodes, since it is a big deal to him.
 He billed it "an iconic episode" which he felt lucky to be part of.